ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

     <img class="img-fluid" src="/assets/posts/{{page.slug}}/formentera-room-rent.png">
 </div>

-In Ibiza we can check what is the sample size for each municipality, and for example in Sant Josep de sa Talia or Santa Euleria des Rius there is arround 10 rooms for rent:
+In Ibiza we can check what is the sample size for each municipality, and for example in Sant Josep de sa Talia or Santa Euleria des Rius there iare around 10 rooms for rent:

 {% highlight python %}
 # Formentera (7024)